reysaf14/AI-Internal-Knowledge-Assistant-RAG-n8n-Version/deploy/WORKFLOW-IMPORT-GUIDE.md

 | Optional alternative chat/vision model | `gemma4:e2b-it-qat` |

 The n8n container must be able to reach Ollama through `host.docker.internal`; `127.0.0.1` inside the container is not the Windows host.
 Configure Ollama to listen on a host-reachable interface before testing.
 The Qwen workflow request sets `reasoning_effort: 'none'` to avoid spending the short tester budget on hidden reasoning; this is a runtime test setting, not a quality claim.

+The exported workflows use explicit Docker-local endpoint paths (`/v1/embeddings` and `/v1/chat/completions`).
+The `ai-provider` credential supplies the OpenAI-compatible authentication fields; its Base URL is retained for credential testing, but is not interpolated into the HTTP Request node URL because credential fields are not available there as workflow expressions.

+The HTTP Request JSON bodies use expressions that return native objects.
+Keep this form in n8n `1.123.81`; wrapping the expression with `JSON.stringify(...)` can make the JSON parameter fail validation in this node version.

 ### Environment-Specific Settings (in n8n UI)